View on GitHub

 Overview of the FCC-hh baseline detector concept as proposed in the CDR.
 [Slide from M. Selvaggi]

 A database of all large-scale productions of DELPHES events for FCC-hh studies can be found here.
 The up-to-date production campaign to use for studies for the 2025 European Strategy update will be using the production tag v06.
-All previous production campaigns are kept for legacy reasons, click below to see more details.
+All previous production campaigns are kept for documenation purpose only, click below to see more details.

 FCC-hh production tags